The Perfect Everest Base Camp Packing List [2022]

 A good day backpack for Everest Base Camp is a critical item for your kit list.

-Most of your gear will be in your big duffle bag with the porters, but they won’t be hiking with you through the day.
+Your belongings will be in your big duffle bag with the porters.
+But they won’t be hiking with you through the day.

-You will need this day pack to carry your essential items including water, tissues, snacks, sunscreen, a camera, and extra layers if it gets cold.
+You will need this day pack to carry your essential items, including water, tissues, snacks, sunscreen, a camera, and a warm top for cold weather.

-Size: I recommend a 35l-40l day pack like this with a waist strap so that the weight rests on your hips, and not on your shoulders.
+Size: I recommend a 35l to 40l day pack like this with a waist strap so that the weight rests on your hips and not on your shoulders.

 Zips and pockets: These extra mesh pockets on the sides of your day pack are a game-changer as they allow you to get small items without having to stop and remove your entire backpack.